1Q84: Critical response

 Among the positive reviews, The Guardians Douglas Haddow has called it "a global event in itself, [which] passionately defends the power of the novel".
 One review described 1Q84 as a "complex and surreal narrative" which "shifts back and forth between tales of two characters, a man and a woman, who are searching for each other".
 It tackles themes of murder, history, cult religion, violence, family ties and love.
 In another review for The Japan Times, it was said that the novel "may become a mandatory read for anyone trying to get to grips with contemporary Japanese culture", calling 1Q84 Haruki Murakami's "magnum opus".
 Similarly, Kevin Hartnett of The Christian Science Monitor considers it Murakami's most intricate work as well as his most ambitious and Charles Baxter of New York Review of Books praised the ambition of the novel down to the typography and attention to detail.
 Malcolm Jones of Newsweek considers this novel emblematic of Murakami's mastery of the novel, comparing him to Charles Dickens.

 Awards and honors

 The novel was longlisted for the 2011 Man Asian Literary Prize and, in November, placed No. 2 in Amazon.com's top books of the year.

 It also received the 2011 Goodreads Choice Awards in the category Best Fiction.

 In 2019, in a survey conducted by The Asahi Shimbun amongst 120 Japanese literary experts, 1Q84 was voted the best book published during the Heisei era (1989–2019).

-Literary Review nominated the sexual encounter between Tengo and Fuka-Eri for the 2011 Bad Sex Award.